About

 I later studied Education Policy and Analysis at the Harvard Graduate School of Education.

-There, I experienced a learning environment that encouraged exploration, expression, and psychological safety.
-I felt supported not only intellectually but personally.
+There, I experienced a learning environment that encouraged exploration, expression, and creation.
+I felt supported in this psychologically safe learning environment.
 That experience deepened my belief that strong learning design combines scientific rigor with humanity.

 After that, I worked at BrainCo and MassDOT, where I had the opportunity to design hands-on STEM learning projects and employee training programs.
-These roles allowed me to apply the instructional experience I gained in China to new contexts in the United States.
+These positions provided the opportunity to translate the instructional theories I studied at Harvard into practical professional applications.

-I feel fortunate to work in teams that value not only what I produce, but who I am.
-That sense of trust and respect is something I try to pass on to the learners I design for.
+I feel fortunate to work with teams that value not only what I do but also who I am, which motivates me to extend that same respect and trust to the learners I design for.